 This question came in from Lenny F. of Los Angeles, CA.

-Answer: Cauliflower is in many ways similar to other extremely healthy vegetables, such as kale, cabbage and broccoli.
-It is a part of the ‘cruciferous vegetable family’ that also includes bok choy, radish and Brussels sprouts.
-‘Crucifers’ are characterized by the fact that their flowers have four petals, in some ways resembling a cross or crucifix.
+Answer: Cauliflower is, in many ways, similar to other extremely healthy vegetables, such as kale, cabbage, and broccoli.
+It is a part of the cruciferous vegetable family, which also includes bok choy, radishes, and Brussels sprouts.
+“Crucifers” are characterized by the fact that their flowers have four petals, in some ways resembling a cross or crucifix.
 Cauliflower is incredibly dense in all types of nutrients, some of which have cancer-preventing properties.

 This question is from Janet H. of Tampa, FL.

-Answer: Not surprisingly, purple cauliflower is the same as your basic cauliflower with the exception of having a beautiful, vibrant, violet color.
+Answer: Not surprisingly, purple cauliflower is the same as your basic white cauliflower with the exception of having a beautiful, vibrant, violet color.
 This purple tinge is a visual clue to the presence of an antioxidant known as anthocyanin, which can also be found in red cabbage, as well as in a glass of red wine.
-Purple cauliflower has all the same health benefits and cancer fighting properties of regular cauliflower, with the added benefit of the extra antioxidant boost.
-You can also find orange and yellow cauliflower showing up at the local market.
+Purple cauliflower has all the same health benefits and cancer-fighting properties of regular cauliflower, with the added benefit of the extra antioxidant boost.
+You can also sometimes find orange and yellow cauliflower at the local market.

 “How does cauliflower help prevent cancer?”